ib729/stuco/README.md

 # Student Council Payment System (SCPS)

-A system for managing student snack bar payments using NFC cards.
+A system for managing payments using NFC cards.
 It includes Python CLI tools for quick operations and a modern web interface built with Next.js.

 ## What It Does